spacemeshos/smapp/wallet-structure.md

 - `displayName` - Wallet's display name, up to 50 chars.
 - `created` - Creation timestamp - same format as the timestamp in the wallet's file name.
 - `netId` - Network id that this wallet is designated to work with.
 Currently unused.
 It will be used later to match a wallet file to a specific Spacemesh network.
 Legal values are 0-255.
 - `cipher` - The name of the encryption algorithm used to encrypt and to decrypt the secret part of the wallet (cipher text).
+Currently only `AES-128-CTR` is supported.
 - `cipherText` - Encrypted wallet's data.
 Hex string.
 - `contacts` - array of contact objects.
 Contact object syntax:
     - `nickname` - Contact friendly name.
 String up to 50 characters.